esmarkowski/you_look_fine/README.md

-# OpenAI Assistant
+# You Look Fine To Me

-This Python script, detect_motion_mac.py, is designed to detect motion through a webcam.
+This Python script, detect_motion.py, is designed to detect motion through a webcam.
 When motion is detected, it sends a request to an AI assistant, which generates a compliment based on the image captured.
 The compliment is then converted to speech and played back.

 The script accepts several command-line arguments: